respektive/osu-tracker/README.md

 - Hide/Show each Statistic
 - Redordering the Stats list to your likings
 - Score Rank using self-hosted api (rank updates every ~30min, good enough)
-- Exporting Stats to text files for use in OBS or other programs (files are stored in systems temp directory)
+- Exporting Stats to text files for use in OBS or other programs
 - Savable Sessions

- **Soon™ (Planned Features):**

-- Ability to name Sessions
-- Make Session Manager look more pretty
-- Better way for exporting Stats (osu-profile like text fields?)
-- Login with osu! instead of Client Credentials
+- Multiple Colour Themes
-- Custom Themes (load custom css files idk)
+- Custom Colour Theme

 ## Download